rzarno/phpcnn/README.md

 9. Evaluate model

 ### Results
-Model achieves oved 80% accuracy.
+Model achieves over 80% accuracy.

 <img src="./gallery/captcha_model_evaluation.png" width="430"/>

 Prediction is correct for all 28 classes.
 Some of characters are likely to be taken as other similar characters.